fadeoutsoftware/WASDI/docs/AddDataProvider.rst

    contain the root `toctree` directive.
 .. _PythonLandsatTutorial:

-Add a Data Provider in WASDI
+Add a Data Provider to WASDI
 ===========================

 Introduction